 Khatami’s administration also used Shamkhani to build bridges with the Arab world, particularly Saudi Arabia.
 Given his ethnic Arab roots, he was a natural envoy.
 Shamkhani made a groundbreaking trip to Saudi Arabia during his tenure.
 To recognize Shamkhani for his efforts at serving as an envoy, Saudi Arabia later awarded him the Order of Abdulaziz al-Saud.
 To date, Shamkhani is the only Iranian to receive the award since 1979.

 During the July 1999 student demonstrations, Shamkhani found himself in an uncomfortable position.
 Protests formed over the decision to shutter a leading newspaper “Salaam” and attempts at tightening a press freedom law.
 A police raid on a Tehran University dormitory soon followed, which prompted a statement from the Khatami-run SNSC that described the raid as “intolerable.”
-Shamkhani held a seat on the very SNSC which issued this statement.
+Shamkhani, as defense minister, was part of the Khatami administration.
 But while Khatami attempted to appear sympathetic towards the student demonstrators, he found himself in the crosshairs of the IRGC.
 Senior commanders penned a threatening letter to Khatami, questioning his ability to lead.
 Two of its signatories were Shamkhani’s former IRGC comrades Mohammad Baqer Qalibaf and Qassem Soleimani.

 Despite Khatami’s attempts to placate the students, Shamkhani’s public remarks at the time mostly emphasized law and order.
 He remarked, “[w]e will restore peace at any cost in Iran...All of the authorities agree that nobody should cross three red lines of Islamic Rule, velayat-e faqih, and Ayatollah Khamenei as the symbol of the first two pillars.”
 Shamkhani also accused the foreign press of exploiting Iran’s domestic unrest, charging “we are going to end this much-favored filmmaking session by the satanic global arrogance and Zionism, so as to prevent any further damage to the justice-seeking reputation of our students.”
 He may have been attempting, in part, to protect his right-flank, given the withering criticism Khatami had been receiving from leaders of the IRGC.
 Such an episode suggests crafty political positioning on the part of Shamkhani, keeping his IRGC credibility and pedigree in-tact, with perhaps an eye to run for elective office.